• Skip to primary navigation

 Pancake Batter

-• Garlic Powder: To add that garlicky flavor.
-Do not substitute with minced garlic.
+• Garlic Powder: Adds concentrated savory flavor.
+Do not substitute with minced garlic as it burns easily in hot oil.

 Dipping Sauce

-• Green Onions: To add aroma and color to the dipping sauce.
+• Green Onions: Adds aroma and flavor to the dipping sauce for Korean scallion pancakes.

 Note: Most Asian ingredients are typically found at Asian grocery stores, or you can check online.